1943 Michigan Wolverines football team: Week 6: at Illinois

 On October 30, 1943, Michigan played the Illinois Fighting Illini at Champaign, Illinois.
 Michigan won the game by a score of 42 to 6.
 Bill Daley and Elroy Hirsch, known as Michigan's "lend-lease backs", each scored two touchdowns and were the stars of the game for Michigan.
 Daley also kicked an extra point for Michigan to bring his point total in the game to 13 points.
 Daley rushed for 197 yards on 22 carries against the Illini.
 Hirsch was described as being "the outstanding defensive player of the afternoon, being the only Wolverine who seemed able to stop" Illinois' backs.
 As a team, the Wolverines totaled 453 rushing yards against the Illini.

 The Illinois game was the last of the 1943 season for Bill Daley and Merv Pregulman, both of whom were named All-Americans at the end of the season.
 Both had been ordered to report to the Norfolk Naval Training Station.
 In six games for Michigan during the 1943 season, Daley gained 817 rushing yards on 120 carries, and led the team with 51 points scored.
 Multiple players from Midwestern teams were ordered to report for duty on November 1, 1943 (including Notre Dame's Heisman Trophy winner Angelo Bertelli and Tony Butkovich and Alex Agase of Purdue), leading Wilfrid Smith in the Chicago Daily Tribune to refer to the date as "Blue Monday."

 Bob Wiese also scored a touchdown for Michigan on "a 6-yard spinner play" in the fourth quarter.
-Bob Nussbaumer scored Michigan's final touchdown on a run from the one-foot line.
+Bob Nussbaumer scored Michigan's final touchdown on a run from the one-yard line.
 Merv Pregulman appeared in his final college football game, converting on five extra point kicks.
 Michigan outgained Illinois by a total of 473 yards to 206.

 Michigan's starting lineup against Illinois was Jack Petoskey (left end), Bob Hanzlik (left tackle), John Gallagher (left guard), Fred Negus (center), George Kraeger (right guard), Merv Pregulman (right tackle), Rudy Smeja (right end), Bob Wiese (quarterback), Elroy Hirsch (left halfback), Wally Dreyer (right halfback), and Bill Daley (fullback).